siennacorreia/siennacorreia.github.io/_posts/2025-05-10-Final-Project.md

 # Data:

 I initially found the number of incarcerated individuals by Race during 1978 to 2011.
+I then also compared that trend to the poverty of White vs Black individuals.
+I then looked at predicted incarceration for Black versus White children born from 1978–1983 with parents at 25th Income Percentile.

 ### Incarceration Counts Over Time by Race (1978–2011)
 ![Incarceration Counts Over Time by Race (1978–2011) Visualization](/assets/img/Incarceration Counts Over Time by Race (1978–2011).png)